-Bulletproof webinars are what we are aiming for, but you might experience some bumps on the road.
-The live streaming experience is defined by so many factors: software (us), internet speed, bandwidth stability, network security, computer knowledge, software knowledge, etc. In this article, we will show you how to deal every potential issue.
+The live streaming experience is defined by many factors: software, internet speed, bandwidth stability, network security, computer knowledge, software knowledge, etc. In this article, we will show you how to deal with every potential audio/video issue.

 Here are the requirements you must fill before going live as a host/contributor:

-- Have a minimum bandwidth of 15MBs download and at least 5Mbs in upload.
+- A minimum bandwidth of 15MBs download and at least 5Mbs in upload

-- You must use Google Chrome to share your webcam and screen.
+- Google Chrome is highly recommended to share your webcam and screen.
 The same goes for anyone that you invite on stage to share their screen, webcam, or audio.
 However, it is also possible to use Firefox, Opera, Safari 12.1+, or Microsoft Edge 79+.

 - Check if your camera/microphone permissions are allowed.
-You can verify that by simply clicking on the "Secure" icon on the toolbar:
+You can verify that by simply clicking on the lock icon to the left of the address bar.

 Your connection speed is not the only factor.
 You have to also look for connection stability aka the number of people connected to that same connection.
 The connection stability will impact the number of packets lost during a live session.
 Therefore, try to use Ethernet over Wifi and ask your team to not saturate the network.

-- If possible, use a modern browser, otherwise, you will fall back to compatibility mode (see below)
+- A modern browser, otherwise you will fall back to compatibility mode

-- Have a proper screen size to have a legible video (above 1280 pixels wide).
+- A proper screen size to have a legible video (above 1280 pixels wide).
 Livestorm is responsive on mobile devices but the experience is always better on a regular screen.

 Refresh your browser